Accessing Birth Control

-• Laws that enable and restrict women's access to birth control
+• Laws that enable and restrict access to birth control

 Birth control is an ancient practice.
-Evidence exists that even primitive peoples took medicines to prevent conception or reduce fertility.
+Evidence exists that even primitive peoples took medicines to prevent unintended pregnancy.
 Birth control became a political and legal issue in the United States in the 1800s.

 At that time, the average birth rates for white women dropped significantly.
 The reason was in part because of more available scientific information about conception.
 This led to more effective birth control and broader access to contraception.